CodeDad70/film-finder/film-finder-api/README.md

 * In your terminal type rails s -p 3001 to start up the local API server.

-* Now navigate to the top level on the client directory (cd..  then cd film-finder-client)
+* In a second terminal navigate to the top level on the client directory ( cd film-finder/film-finder-client)

 * Start the React app by typing yarn start.
 This should open a browser window, if it doesn't go to http://localhost:3000 to start the app.